 Here's why there are so many billion-dollar lottery jackpots

-One lucky person could win a fortune on Friday in the Mega Millions lottery, which has ballooned to a massive $940 million.
+One lucky person could win a fortune on Tuesday in the Mega Millions lottery, which has ballooned to $1.1 billion.

-Hitting the jackpot would give someone a series of annuity payments for $940 million across 30 years or the winner could opt for a one-time cash option of $483.5 million.
-The winner will take home the sixth-largest lottery prize in U.S. history.
+Hitting the jackpot would give someone a series of annuity payments for across 30 years, or the winner could opt for a one-time cash option of $568.7 million.
+The winner will take home the sixth-largest lottery prize in U.S. history and the third in Mega Millions history.

-Friday's drawing is one of a growing number of massive jackpots in recent years.
+The current drawing is one of a growing number of massive lottery jackpots in recent years.
 A Powerball player in California won a $2 billion jackpot in November, while two anonymous Mega Millions players in suburban Chicago won a $1.3 billion prize last fall.
-All told, there have been about six jackpots that have exceeded $1 billion during the past five years, College of the Holy Cross economics professor Victor Matheson told CBS News.
+Including Tuesday's upcoming drawing, there have been about six jackpots that have exceeded $1 billion during the past five years, College of the Holy Cross economics professor Victor Matheson told CBS News.

+The largest Mega Millions payout ever won happened in October 2018 to a South Carolina resident who won $1.5 billion, lottery officials said.

-The bigger jackpots aren't just due to chance, Matheson said.
+The bigger jackpots aren't by chance, Matheson said.
 The Multi-State Lottery Association (MUSL), a not-for-profit that coordinates the Mega Millions, has purposefully engineered the game to generate large sums, he added.

 Higher ticket prices and lower odds of winning make the jackpot grow faster from week to week, Matheson said.